Integrate with Windows Update for Business

 - Collection: Click Browse to select the collection where you want to deploy the policy.

-- Schedule: Specify the compliance evaluation schedule by which the deployed profile is evaluated on client computers.
+- Schedule: Specify the compliance evaluation schedule by which the deployed policy is evaluated on client computers.
 The schedule can be either a simple or a custom schedule.
-The profile is evaluated by client computers when the user logs on.

-- Complete the wizard to deploy the profile.
+- Complete the wizard to deploy the policy.